RedHatOfficial/RedHatOfficial.github.io/README.md

 ### Criteria for adding projects to the page

 At this time, only projects that Red Hat employees are required to work on as part of their job will be listed.
 This includes projects Red Hat stewards as well as projects in which Red Hat is just one contributor among others.
 For now, don't list sub-projects if at all possible.
-Eventually we will get to that, but for now, top-level projects only, please.
+Eventually, we will get to that, but for now, top-level projects only, please.

 Please don't add projects for which you volunteer.
 There are so many amazing projects that Red Hatters work on as enthusiasts, ourselves included, but too many to recognize here.